top of page

 • Unscheduled treatment dollars

-• A/R aging and insurance claim volume
+• Accounts receivable aging and insurance claim volume

 • Staffing coverage and overtime trends